cirosantilli/cpp-cheat/glibc/source-tree.md

 # Source tree

+## manual

+## Documentation

+Located under `manual/`.

 ## sysdeps

 Contains both assembly and OS dependant versions of several functions, which makes it one of the most interesting directories.

 It contains two kinds of specializations:

-- performance, e.g. `sysdeps/x86_64/multiarch/memcmp-sse4.S` which does `memcmp` really well for sse4
+-   performance, e.g. `sysdeps/x86_64/multiarch/memcmp-sse4.S` which does `memcmp` really well for SSE-4

 -   system call related, which is dependent on the OS used.
 Linuxers will come again and again to: `sysdeps/unix/sysv/linux`

+    TODO: `sysdeps/posix` contains many files which are also present in `sysdeps/unix/sysv/linux`.
+Why is that?
+Linux seems to prefer those under `sysdeps/unix/sysv/linux`, which on the build go to the top-level, e.g. `time/clock.o`.

 Each method also has a pure C implementation when possible, e.g. `string/memcmp.c`, but that is likely to be much less efficient.